Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Numerical results

-In Table \ref{table33} we present results for the decay width of $p\to e^{+} \gamma$ calculated for tree-level, box diagram and triple leptoquarks coupling, assuming that the product of all Yukawas is set to be $1$.
-From the best experimental bound on the decay width $p\to \pi^{0} e^{+}$, we determine the mass of the mediating leptoquark.
+Table \ref{table33} presents the masses of the mediating leptoquark, calculated from the best experimental bound on $\Gamma(p\to e^{+} \pi^{0})$, for tree-level, box diagram and triple leptoquarks coupling, assuming that the product of all Yukawas is set to be $1$.
 We repeat the procedure for muon replacing positron in the final state.
 The experimental bound on $\Gamma (p\to \mu ^{+} \pi^{0})$ is used too.

-In Table \ref{tablen3}, we present results for $n\to \gamma \bar \nu$ calculated for tree-level, box diagram and triple leptoquarks coupling, assuming that the product of all Yukawas is set to be $1$.
-From the best experimental bound on the decay width $n\to \pi^{0} \bar \nu $, we determine the mass of the mediating leptoquark.